-This award-winning community garden is located within a peaceful tree-lined residential square situated between Haggerston Park and Regent's Canal, on to which it opens.
+Award-winning community garden located within a peaceful tree-lined residential square between Haggerston Park and Regent's Canal, onto which it opens.

-The gardens are split into different themes and styles to reflect residents' interests in plants and gardening aesthetics.
-There is a small woodland garden, a central planted landscaped area which is used as a recreational space and two flowerbeds themed as 'English cottage garden meets French potager', where plants, herbs and vegetables are seamlessly planted within borders.
+In 2009 after years of neglect residents decided to rejuvenate the flowerbeds.
+The gardens are split into different themes and styles to reflect residents' interests in gardening aesthetics.
+There is a small woodland garden, a central planted landscaped sancturay and two flowerbeds where plants, herbs and vegetables are seamlessly planted within borders.

-The garden achieved Gold in the Best Community Project (Non-Professional) category in 'Hackney in Bloom' 2013 and was awarded Bronze for Best Community Garden 2014 by the East London Gardening Society.
+Awards: Gold Best Community Project 'Hackney in Bloom' 2013, Bronze Best Community Garden 2014, East London Gardening Society.